taybenca/CV/README.md

 #### *JavaScript - JEST*

 Since I decided to study programming, JS has been the language I've always wanted to comprehend.
 In the beginning, it was pretty challenging.
 It still is.
-Whenever I discover something new, I realize that there are ten other things to know about that topic, we are constantly learning and using our brain like we never used it before, and that's what fascinates me about learning within programming.
+Whenever I discover something new, I realise that there are ten other things to know about that topic, we are constantly learning and using our brain like we never used it before, and that's what fascinates me about learning within programming.

 *My blog post about it:<a href="https://medium.com/@tayannebencardino/callback-function-84cdc16b5754"> <b>Callback Function</b> </a>*